-For the facades, a mineral paint (Keim), rather than a modern acrylic paint, was selected to achieve an effect more in keeping with the original coloured render.
-The colours are a contemporary version of the original scheme which was determined via a paint scrape analysis (cross sectional analysis under a polarised magnified light source using the Munsell colour reference system).
+For the façades, a mineral paint (Keim) rather than a modern acrylic paint was selected to achieve an effect more in keeping with the original coloured render.
+The colours are a contemporary version of the original scheme which was determined via a paint scrape analysis. this involved cross sectional analysis under a polarised magnified light source using the Munsell colour reference system.

-To the rear, the opportunity has been taken to restore the original ‘blood and bandages’ facade presentation (alternating bands of render and face brickwork) by removing the acrylic paint from the brickwork – unfortunately this approach was not possible at the front where the brickwork has previously been fully rendered.
+To the rear, the opportunity has been taken to restore the original ‘blood and bandages’ façade presentation (alternating bands of render and face brickwork).
+This was been achieved by removing the acrylic paint from the brickwork.
+Unfortunately this approach was not possible at the front where the brickwork has previously been fully rendered making removing it difficult without damaging the bricks.
 Various repairs are being carried out to damaged render, concrete and timber elements.

 The five storey Ritz Mansions was built in 1927 to a design by Ernest H Long during a time when many apartment buildings were being built in St Kilda.

 The modest former Methodist Church on Yan Yean Road, Plenty, was constructed of timber c1920s.
 The building is historically significant for its long association with…